Bank of England tells clearing houses to put stability before profit

-LONDON Clearing houses hoping for rich pickings from stricter derivatives rules face spot checks to make sure they have invested enough money in risk management, the Bank of England said.
+LONDON Clearing houses hoping for a rich pickings from stricter derivatives rules face spot checks to make sure they are investing enough money in risk management, the Bank of England said.

 World leaders have agreed that the $650 trillion markets for credit default swaps, interest rate swaps and other derivatives traded among banks should be centrally cleared from next year to improve transparency.